 - In 2013, there were almost 157,000 citations written for violation of log recording by commercial drivers.
-The number of fatigued and overworked drivers causing traffic incidents and crashes seems to correlate with the amount of drivers falsifying logs or violating their hours of services requirements.
+The number of fatigued and overworked drivers causing traffic incidents and crashes seems to correlate with the numbers of drivers falsifying logs or violating their hours of services requirements.

 - Over 500,000 citations were issued in 2013 for improper lighting to commercial drivers.
-Another 210,000 were issued for tires that failed to meet safety standards and faulty brakes were cited in almost 205,000 cases.
-Poorly maintained or defective equipment is a rapidly growing concern and contributing factor in many bus injuries, crashes and fatalities.
+Another 210,000 were issued for tires that failed to meet safety standards, and faulty brakes were cited in almost 205,000 cases.
+Poorly maintained or defective equipment is a rapidly growing concern and contributing factor in many bus injuries, crashes, and fatalities.

 Attorneys Committed to Holding Bus Drivers and Companies Accountable After an Accident

-It is clear that the only way to truly enact change is to bring negligent companies and drivers to justice by requiring that they provide compensation to the victims of those who are injured or killed due to their policies or inaction regarding safety concerns.
-Only when these negligent actions result in negative financial implications will carriers be motivated to change their policies and clean up their acts.
+It is clear that the only way to effectively enact change is to bring negligent companies and drivers to justice by requiring that they provide compensation to the victims of those who are injured or killed due to their policies or inaction regarding safety concerns.
+Only when these negligent actions result in adverse financial implications will carriers be motivated to change their policies and clean up their acts.

-If you have been injured or lost a loved one due to a bus accident, the Rosenfeld Injury Lawyers would like to help you in this difficult time.
+If you have been injured or lost a loved one due to a bus accident, the Rosenfeld Injury Lawyers would like to help you in this challenging time.
 Our experienced attorneys have successfully represented many clients as passengers on buses or motorists sharing the road with buses.
-Our experience enables us to draw upon these similar cases so we can help you recover the compensation that you are entitled to in order to pay for your medical bills and any additional physical, emotional and financial loss you have suffered due to your accident.
+Our experience enables us to draw upon these similar cases so we can help you recover the compensation that you are entitled to pay for your medical bills and any additional physical, emotional and financial loss you have suffered due to your accident.

-Contact us today to schedule a free consultation so that we can review the details of your case with you, conduct our own investigation and let you know more about your rights, legal options and best course of action.
+Contact us today to schedule a free consultation so that we can review the details of your case with you, conduct our investigation and let you know more about your rights, legal options and the best course of action.